-The Power+ Generators offset the radiators on the gensets significantly; radiator power consumption is reduced by an estimated 8,000 kWh per month, equating to 6,000 gal of fuel saved per year.
+Based on monthly overview data, the ORC system increases efficiency between 5-8%, discrepancies due to external variables such as ambient temperature and engine uptime.
+The Power+ Generators also offset the radiator cooling load on the gensets significantly thanks to the cooling affect from the ORC process.
+Power consumption is reduced by an estimated 8,000 kWh per month, equating to 6,000 gal of fuel saved per year.
 The reduction of cooling loads is an additional benefit to the electricity generated for profit, equating to a “radiator with a payback.”

-The installation in Unalaska is ElectraTherm’s first application on diesel prime power, and ElectraTherm anticipates repeatable opportunities in remote locations where there are diesel reliant rural populations.
+The installation in Unalaska is ElectraTherm’s first orc prime power application on diesel gensets, and ElectraTherm anticipates repeatable opportunities in remote locations where there are diesel reliant rural populations.
 At the site, hot water enters the Power+ Generators, where it heats a working fluid into pressurized vapor.
 As the vapor expands, it drives ElectraTherm’s patented twin screw power block, which spins an electric generator and produces power.
 All three ORC generators utilize one cooling loop, sea water with an input temperature of 45°F.

 “I left ElectraTherm [training] with a 100% satisfaction in the product that we have received and the support that comes along with the purchase.
 ElectraTherm is taking a business approach that tends to have been forgotten today: quality and service first.
 ElectraTherm’s upfront approach, product quality, customer service and attention to detail far exceed any industry standard.”